conradbeach/dotfiles/mac_setup_manual_steps_deseret_book.md

   * [Install it manually.](https://www.bitdefender.com/solutions/virus-scanner-for-mac.html)
 * [ ] Dash
   * Activate subscription
   * Set up syncing.
-Sync files are in iCloud Drive > Dash Sync > General Sync.
+(In this repo at ./Dash/Dash.dashsync)
   * Set up snippets.
 (In this repo at ./Dash/Snippets.dash)
   * Load custom docsets (In this repo at ./Dash/custom_dash_docsets)
 * [ ] iTerm